-Celtic pantheon The gods and goddesses of the pre-Christian Celtic peoples are known from a variety of sources, including written Celtic mythology, ancient places of worship, statues, engravings, cult objects and place or personal names.
+The mixture had to be boiled for a year and a day.
+Celtic pantheon.
+The gods and goddesses of the pre-Christian Celtic peoples are known from a variety of sources, including written Celtic mythology, ancient places of worship, statues, engravings, cult objects and place or personal names.

 In characteristic Roman fashion, Caesar does not refer to these figures by their native names but by the names of the Roman gods with which he equated them, a procedure that greatly complicates the task of identifying his Gaulish deities with their counterparts in the insular literatures.
 He also presents a neat schematic equation of god and function that is quite foreign to the vernacular literary testimony.
 Yet, given its limitations, his brief catalog is a valuable witness.
 General characteristics List of Celtic deities.
 The Celtic pantheon is known from a variety of sources such as written Celtic mythology, ancient places of worship, statues, engravings, cult objects, and place or personal names.